© California TMS Clinics. 2025 | All rights reserved.

 TMS treatment utilizes magnetic pulses to excite the brain in a non-invasive manner.
 In contrast, ECT uses electric currents to induce a seizure.
 TMS is an outpatient procedure, while ECT is administered in a hospital with the patient sedated under anesthesia.

-Additionally, the TMS procedure has fewer side effects than the ECT.
+Additionally, the TMS therapy procedure has fewer harmful side effects than the ECT.
 As a consequence of the stigma as well as the relatively high undesirable side effects associated with ECT, many folks prefer TMS.

 There’s no definitive answer to how long the TMS’s impact will last due to various factors influencing each person’s depression.
 A study conducted in 2013 to examine 12-month outcomes for patients who completed TMS depression treatment found that 68% had improved symptoms after a year, and 45% were in complete remission.
 The efficacy of TMS may increase as researchers learn more about the best portions of the brain to stimulate, the number of stimulations required, and the techniques.

 In the United States, TMS therapy is accepted as a treatment for major depression.
 The use of single-pulse TMS to treat migraines was approved by the Food and Drug Administration (FDA) in December 2013.
-The FDA also approved the use of deep transcranial magnetic stimulation to side-effect-free obsessive-compulsive disorder (OCD) in 2018.
+The FDA also approved the use of deep transcranial magnetic stimulation for side-effect-free obsessive-compulsive disorder (OCD) in 2018.

-Chronic pain, Schizophrenia, anxiety disorders, Parkinson's disease, stroke rehabilitation, and post-traumatic stress disorder (PTSD) are other conditions that may at times be treated with TMS (although they aren't FDA approved).
+Chronic pain, Schizophrenia, anxiety disorders, Parkinson’s disease, stroke rehabilitation, and post-traumatic stress disorder (PTSD) are other conditions that may, at times, be treated with TMS (although they aren’t FDA-approved).
 While some promising research points to potential benefits for treating these conditions, further clinical research is required to better evaluate how TMS can be utilized for such purposes.

 A TMS technician and a TMS physician perform the TMS therapy.
 TMS utilizes magnetic pulses; therefore, patients are requested to take off any magnetic-sensitive objects such as credit cards, jewelry, etc., before beginning treatment.
 The technician will have the patient wear earplugs to minimize the clicking sound of magnetic impulses.